-^{1.} The resource cost for any observation is also dependent upon the ecliptic latitude and
+1. The Resource Cost for any observation is also dependent upon the ecliptic latitude and exposure time of a target.

-- 2. The constraint refers to the number of days a target can remain within the declared roll angle constraint.
+- 2. The Resource Cost is based on the number of days a target can remain within the declared roll angle constraint.
 This can be estimated using the PRoVis tool available on the Proposer Webpage. - 3.
-Determined by the monitoring interval, tolerance, and largest exposure time of observation in series - 4.
-Determined by the time interval for the group and the total group exposure time - 5.
-A baseline cost that is factored into the overall RC. - 6.
-Determined by parameters of the phase constraint.
+The Resource Cost is determined by the monitoring interval, tolerance, and largest exposure time of observation in a series. - 4.
+The Resource Cost is determined by the time interval for the group and the total group exposure time. - 5.
+The Resource Cost is a baseline value that is factored into the overall RC. - 6.
 Do unique parts of the phase need to be covered if the observation is split?
 I.e., do the deferred segments need to be placed in different phase windows than the previously scheduled segments?
-Yes/no flag required for all phase constrained observations. - 7.
-Determined by observation duration and the observing interval.
-If this observation is split, all the segments must be completed within what specified number of days?
+Yes/no flag required for all phase constrained observations.
+If selected, the Resource Cost is determined from parameters of the phase constraint, which is applied to all split observations. - 7.
+If this observation is split, all the segments must be completed within the specified number of days.
+The Resource Cost is determined by observation duration and the observing interval.